XOR gate: Phase detectors

+Buffer or invert a signal

+An XOR gate may be used to easily change between buffering or inverting a signal.
+For example, XOR gates can be added to the output of a seven-segment display decoder circuit to allow a user to choose between active-low or active-high output.

 Correlation and sequence detection

 XOR gates produce a 0 when both inputs match.
 When searching for a specific bit pattern or PRN sequence in a very long data sequence, a series of XOR gates can be used to compare a string of bits from the data sequence against the target sequence in parallel.
 The number of 0 outputs can then be counted to determine how well the data sequence matches the target sequence.
 Correlators are used in many communications devices such as CDMA receivers and decoders for error correction and channel codes.
 In a CDMA receiver, correlators are used to extract the polarity of a specific PRN sequence out of a combined collection of PRN sequences.

 A correlator looking for 11010 in the data sequence 1110100101 would compare the incoming data bits against the target sequence at every possible offset while counting the number of matches (zeros):